p1r1/GuildedGiveAwayBot/README.md

 # GuildedGiveAwayBot
 GuildedGiveAwayBot

 App needs a file named "config.json" next to exe file.
-Example config.json file on the repo.
+Example config.json file in the repo.
 In this file you need to add GamerPower api link ("https://www.gamerpower.com/api/filter?type=game&sort-by=date") and guilded channel webhook url.